 Lake Trout - If cold weather provides good ice on the deep-water areas of the lake, lake trout will be found off the west shore of Grand Isle and in Outer Mallets Bay, Shelburne Bay, Converse Bay, and Button Bay south to the Champlain Bridge.

-Walleyes can show up anywhere in Lake Champlain, the most consistent winter action can be found in the southern end of the lake off Benson and Orwell, as well as the northern end in Swanton and Alburg.
+Walleye can show up anywhere in Lake Champlain, the most consistent winter action can be found at the southern end of the lake around Benson and Orwell, as well as the northern end in Swanton and Alburg.

-Panfish - Yellow perch and other panfish are being caught at sheltered Lake Champlain bays and shallows as well as on some other Vermont waters.
+Panfish - Yellow perch, bluegill, pumpkinseed, black and white crappie, and other panfish can be caught in sheltered Lake Champlain bays and shallows as well as in many other inland Vermont waters.